Yu Yi: Succeeding Yu Liang

-Northern expedition (343-344)
+Northern expedition

-During Yu Yi's time, northern China was dominated by Later Zhao while the region of Shu was occupied by Cheng Han.
+During Yu Yi's time, northern China was dominated by Later Zhao while the region of Shu was occupied by Cheng-Han.
 Yu Yi had ambitions to conquer the two, so he sent messengers to Jin's vassals in the north, Murong Huang and Former Liang to coordinate themselves for Yi's grand strategy.
 Many members of the court believed this to be impossible, and only Yu Bing, Huan Wen and Sima Wuji (司馬無忌) agreed with Yu Yi's plans.

 An opportunity came for Yu Yi in autumn of 343 when Zhao's Administrator of Runan, Dai Kai (戴開) brought thousands of families under him and surrendered to Yu Yi.
 This along with Murong Huang's previous successes against Zhao prompted an imperial edict to be published discussing the subject of retaking the Central Plains.
 Yu Yi petitioned for the general Huan Xuan to be made commander in Sizhou, Liangzhou, Yongzhou and four commanderies in Jingzhou and have him attack Danshui.
 In preparation, Yu Yi made Huan Wen his Subcommander, recruited new soldiers and assembled the animals and carriages.
 However, this burdened and upset the people living in his provinces.

-Yu Yi wanted to move his base to Xiangyang, but fearing that the court would not allow it, he sent a petition asking to move his base to Anlu instead.
-After Emperor Kang of Jin sent messengers to Yi ordering Yu Yi to halt, Yu Yi ignored him and marched to Xiakou.
+Yu Yi wanted to move his base to key city of Xiangyang, where Huan Xuan was garrisoned, but fearing that the court would not allow it, he sent a petition asking to camp at Anlu instead.
+When Emperor Kang of Jin sent messengers ordering him to halt, Yu Yi ignored them and marched to Xiakou.
 Once there, he asked the court to garrison him at Xiangyang.
 Yu Yi had 40,000 men under his command, so Emperor Kang granted his wish and make him Commander of the expeditionary force.
 The emperor also had Yu Bing transferred from Jiankang to Wuchang to support his brother.